lukaszcz/coqhammer/README.md

 of the BSD version.
 - Eprover: http://www.eprover.org.
 - Z3: https://github.com/Z3Prover/z3/releases.
 Note that the default
 version of Z3 does not support the TPTP format.
-You need to compile a TPTP frontend located in `examples/tptp` in the Z3 source package.
+You need to compile the TPTP frontend located in `examples/tptp` in the Z3 source package.

 Tactics
 -------